number5alive/funsizehikes/about.md

       title="Thru-Hiking"
       image="/images/withfs/dirtylegs-320.webp"
       leftimg=true
       text="I’ve been hiking for over two decades.
 I started backpacking as a teenager in Scotland while completing the Duke of Edinburgh’s award.
 I hiked the Pacific Crest Trail in 2016, the Continental Divide Trail in 2017 and the Appalachian Trail in 2018.
-In 2019, I hiked the Long Trail with Chester the nine pound Biewer Terrier.
-I have continued to hike all over the world, and have completed treks in Alaska, Patagonia, Canada, Scotland, and across the US.
-In 2021, I plan to hike the Great Divide Trail, a 800 mile route through the Canadian Rockies."
+In 2021, I hiked Canada's Great Divide Trail.
+I have continued to hike all over the world, and have completed treks in Alaska, Patagonia, Canada, Scotland, and across the US. "
 %}
 {% include actioncard.html
       title="Canoeing"